China or bust: Wayne Rooney's career dilemma

 (CNN)Money and success -- a potent combination which lures and seduces.
 No matter how much is in the bank or how many medals are in the trophy cabinet, the more you have, the more you want.

-It is the high achiever's addiction for never-ending glory which can help explain the dilemma Wayne Rooney faced as he grappled over his footballing future this week.
+It is the high achiever's addiction for never-ending glory which can help explain the dilemma Wayne Rooney faced as he grappled over his footballing future last week.

 On Thursday, the England captain ended increasingly frenetic speculation that he was on the verge of leaving one of Europe's most successful clubs for the fledgling Chinese Super League by committing his future to Manchester United.